JuliaML/TableTransforms.jl/docs/src/index.md

 table |> corner
 ```

+We can convert the columns to PCA scores:

 ```@example usage
 # convert to PCA scores
 table |> PCA() |> corner
 ```

+or to any marginal distribution:

 ```@example usage
+using Distributions

 # convert to any Distributions.jl
 table |> Quantile(Normal()) |> corner
 ```